Skip to main content Accessibility Help?

 • The route will be step-free, though there may be some inclines and uneven surfaces in certain areas.

-• A route map will be accessible under the 'March Route and Information' tab, and printed copies will also be available.
+• A route map will be made accessible under the 'March Route and Information' tab in December and printed copies will also be available.

 The event will be photographed and filmed, and content will be used to promote the campaign and future marches.